DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Method

-\textbf{Problem Setting.} Given an image $\mathrm{I}$, the object detector should output a set of boxes $b_{i}$ and their corresponding class labels $c_{i}$.
+\textbf{Problem Setting.} When given an image $\mathrm{I}$, the object detector should output a set of boxes $b_{i}$ and their corresponding class labels $c_{i}$.
 Here, $b_i$ is a vector of length four representing the coordinates of the bounding box around the object, $c_i$ is a scalar indicating the class label assigned to that object.
-The OVOD detector has a significantly larger vocabulary size for class labels.
 During the training phase, the OVOD detector can only access the detection labels of base classes $C_{B}$.
-But it is required to detect objects belonging to both the base classes $C_{B}$ and the novel classes $C_{N}$ at test time.
+But it is required to detect objects belonging to the base classes $C_{B}$ and the novel classes $C_{N}$ at test time.
 The novel objects are unavailable during the training and are always treated as the background.

 \textbf{Architecture Overview.} Most previous OVOD methods adopt a two-stage detector.
 Therefore, we take the Mask R-CNN~\cite{maskrcnn} as an example to demonstrate how it can be adapted to the OVOD task by leveraging the textual information from pre-trained vision-language models.
 Mask R-CNN consists of two stages: a Region Proposal Network (RPN) and a Region-of-Interest Head (RoIHead).
 The RPN denoted as $\mathrm{\Phi}_{\mathrm{RPN}}$ generates object proposals, and the RoIHead denoted as $\mathrm{\Phi}_{\mathrm{RoI}}$ refines the proposals' locations and predicts their corresponding class labels.
 This process can be formulated as follows: